 See Sky Salanje’s catalogue for Turbine Art Fair 2019 here.

 In one moment Salanje might make us think of expressionists Jawlensky or Munch.
 At the same time, he employs a palette and brushstroke that is clearly embedded in the contemporary art scene of Zimbabwe, and delivers a rich and unique style.
 Some of Salanje’s portraiture appears benign or even complimentary.
 Yet even in those paintings which flatter, especially those of women, their boldly coloured, enticing lips dangle question marks about their integrity.
 Other portraits are melancholic, whilst others still are distinctly ghoulish: something within them or their environment melts their features, turning them into plasticised and horrifying versions of their former selves, perhaps signalling moral pollution or other dis-ease.
 Salanje does not draw boundaries to his commentary, speaking implicitly and explicitly on religion, politics and human vices, as well as everyday relationships.

 Born in 1992 in Masvingo, Zimbabwe, Salanje has exhibited widely via Zimbabwe’s leading exhibition platforms including Gallery Delta, First Floor Gallery Harare and the National Gallery of Zimbabwe.
 He has also shown with Guns & Rain at the Turbine Art Fair and in group shows in Johannesburg.
 He holds a certificate in Fine Arts from National Gallery of Zimbabwe Visual Art Studio.
-He will have a solo exhibition with Guns & Rain in May 2018.

 We have additional artworks which are not yet on the website – please email us for more details: firstname.lastname@example.org